cusey/ApacheCamelInAction/README.md

 ###  [FirstTest-6.1](https://github.com/cusey/ApacheCamelInAction/tree/main/Chapter6/FirstTest-6.1)

 **Description:** A first unit test using the Camel Test Kit.
-This project demonstrates how to clean directories in the setup method, create a route and run a unit test.
+This is the “Hello World” example for integration kits that moves files from one folder to another.
+This project demonstrates how to clean directories in the setup method.

 ###  [SpringFirstTest-6.3](https://github.com/cusey/ApacheCamelInAction/tree/main/Chapter6/SpringFirstTest-6.3)